puma/puma/CONTRIBUTING.md

 [code of conduct]: https://github.com/puma/puma/blob/master/CODE_OF_CONDUCT.md

-There are lots of ways to contribute to puma.
+There are lots of ways to contribute to Puma.
 Some examples include:

 * creating a [bug report] or [feature request]
 * verifying [existing bug reports] and adding [reproduction steps]
-* reviewing [pull requests] and testing the changes locally, on your own machine
+* reviewing [pull requests] and testing the changes locally on your machine
 * writing or editing [documentation]
 * improving test coverage
 * fixing a [reproducing bug] or adding a new feature